abpframework/abp/docs/en/Distributed-Locking.md

 }
 ````

-As mentioned the above, this implemantition is for Redis and for more detail you can visit [the official site](https://github.com/madelson/DistributedLock#implementations).
+As mentioned above, this implementation is for Redis and for more detail you can visit [the GitHub site](https://github.com/madelson/DistributedLock#implementations).